Certified Resume Writer, Career Coach, and Business Writer

 Communication Skills are Crucial to Almost Every Job

 You probably don’t spend much time thinking about your communication skills, but they play a tremendous role in the workplace.
-From a general perspective, how you communicate dictates how you will interact with and manage others.
+From a general perspective, how you communicate dictates how you will network, interact with, and manage others.
 It is even a reflection of how you will respond to being managed.
 A good communicator usually excels at

 - collaborating with others